 Botanical Name: European – Mentha pulegium.
-American – Hedeoma pulgioides.
+American – Hedeoma pulegioides.

 Pennyroyal is a well-known emmenagogue causing the uterine muscles to contract.
-It is considered a midwives herb that is often combined with other herbs to help stimulate a delayed or irregular menses and help expel a dead fetus.
+It is considered a midwife’s herb that is typically combined with other herbs to help stimulate a delayed or irregular menses and help expel a dead fetus.
 In proper doses, pennyroyal tea and leaf extracts have been used without serious side effects.
-Pennyroyal oil however, is highly toxic causing seizures, coma, cardiopulmonary collapse, acute liver and kidney disease and multiorgan failure.
+Pennyroyal oil, however, is highly toxic causing seizures, coma, cardiopulmonary collapse, acute liver and kidney disease, and multiorgan failure.
 The tea has also been used traditionally to treat pneumonia, shortness of breath, stomach pains, liver and gallbladder problems.
 It is used in soaps and perfumes for its minty fragrance.
-It commonly used as an insecticide to kill mosquitoes and fleas.
+It is commonly used as an insecticide to kill mosquitoes and fleas.

 Western Name: Pennyroyal